 Types of Powers of Attorney

-At Elder Law Services of California, we specialize in drafting power of attorney documents and helping our clients prepare for the future.
-If you are ready to learn more about the process of appointing a power of attorney or would like to receive a FREE consultation, give us a call at (855) ELDER LAW.
+At Elder Law Services of California, we specialize in drafting power of attorney documents.
+If you are ready to learn more about the process of appointing a power of attorney or would like to receive a FREE consultation, give us a call at ✆ (855) ELDER LAW or (855) 353-3752.